Barbara Baxley: Early life

-Barbara Baxley was born on January 1, 1923, in Porterville California, to Bert and Emma Baxley.
+Barbara Baxley was born on January 1, 1923, in Porterville, California, to Bert and Emma Baxley.
 She had an older sister.
 She attended University of the Pacific in Stockton.

 Barbara Baxley acted for six years in productions of schools and Little Theaters before she had her first professional role.

 Career

 A life member of the Actors Studio, Baxley also studied acting under the tutelage of Sanford Meisner at the Neighborhood Playhouse School of the Theater in New York City.
 Her first film was East of Eden, where she portrayed Adam Trask's obnoxious nurse at the end of the film.

 Baxley had the challenging lead role in the 1960 film The Savage Eye, portraying a divorcee exploring Los Angeles, speaking in voice-over narration and dialog without delivering any directly spoken lines on screen.
 A. H. Weiler commented in a New York Times review that Baxley's acting possessed "restraint and sensitivity to register both the poignance and tragedy of her situation."

 In 1961, she was nominated for a Tony Award for Best Actress (Dramatic) for her performance in the Broadway production of Tennessee Williams's comedy Period of Adjustment.
-She appeared in Chekhov's The Three Sisters and Neil Simon's Plaza Suite as well as the 1960s Broadway musical She Loves Me, which co-starred Jack Cassidy, Barbara Cook and Daniel Massey.
+She appeared in Chekhov's The Three Sisters and Neil Simon's Plaza Suite, as well as the 1960s Broadway musical She Loves Me, which co-starred Jack Cassidy, Barbara Cook, and Daniel Massey.
 She also starred in the 1976 Broadway play Best Friend.

 Baxley appeared in supporting roles in many television series of the 1950s, 1960s, and 1970s.
-She played a wife who had her rodeo performer husband, played by Lee Van Cleef, murdered in the crime drama series Richard Diamond, Private Detective, starring David Janssen.
-She appeared in a 1958 Perry Mason episode, "The Case of the Gilded Lily", as Enid Griffin and she played the role of Cora Wheeler in the original Twilight Zone episode of "Mute".
+In the crime drama series Richard Diamond, Private Detective, starring David Janssen, she played a wife who had her rodeo performer husband, played by Lee Van Cleef, murdered.
+She appeared in a 1958 Perry Mason episode, "The Case of the Gilded Lily", as Enid Griffin, and she played the role of Cora Wheeler in the original Twilight Zone episode of "Mute".

-Baxley played two different characters in two episodes of Have Gun – Will Travel, starring Richard Boone.
-She played the widow Lucy "Rose" Morrow in S1 E28 "Killer's Widow" which aired 3/21/1958.
+Baxley played two different characters in two episodes of Have Gun – Will Travel, starring Richard Boone; the widow Lucy "Rose" Morrow in the episode "Killer's Widow" (1958), and Lily Leighton in the episode "Full Circle" (1960).
 She also played roles on Where the Heart Is and Another World, two daytime soap operas.
-She appeared in an episode of The Fugitive as the one-armed man's girlfriend and in six episodes of Alfred Hitchcock Presents.
+She appeared in an episode of The Fugitive as the one-armed man's girlfriend, and in six episodes of Alfred Hitchcock Presents.

-Another Baxley performance came in a 1973 episode of Hawaii Five-O entitled "One Big Happy Family".
-She portrayed the matriarch of a serial-killing family.
+Another Baxley performance came in a 1973 episode of Hawaii Five-O, entitled "One Big Happy Family", where she portrayed the matriarch of a serial-killing family.
+Then, in season 8 (ep.
+21: "A Sentence to Steal") she appeared as Elizabeth Rollins.

-She is perhaps better known for the role of Lady Pearl, the feisty companion of country music icon Haven Hamilton (Henry Gibson) in Robert Altman's film Nashville (1975) and as the mother of Sally Field's character in Norma Rae (1979).
+She is perhaps better known for the role of Lady Pearl, the feisty companion of country music icon Haven Hamilton (Henry Gibson), in Robert Altman's film Nashville (1975), and as the mother of Sally Field's character in Norma Rae (1979).